The Tom Brady Diet: Everything The New England Patriots QB Eats To Stay In Shape

 Tom Brady attached his name and celebrity platform to TB12 Performance Meals, a new diet plan, according to PurpleCarrot.com, that is “focused on preventing injury and promoting accelerated injury recovery through holistic, whole-body wellness, incorporating exercise, recovery, and hydration and nutrition concepts.”

-Purple Carrot has been looking forward to partner with Brady for years, reports the Boston Herald.
+Purple Carrot has been looking forward to partner with Brady for years, reported the Boston Herald.
 The brand noticed that the Hall-Of-Fame star “recognized the perfect alignment in our shared food philosophies.
 Our teams met in the summer of 2016 and developed a fast friendship and trust, and decided to jointly create TB12 Performance Meals to help people achieve and sustain their own peak performance.”

 You will receive three meals per week for up to $78 per week.
 You will be eating the meals that Brady eats in his diet.
 So, what does Brady like to eat?
 According to the company’s press release, each of the meals is gluten-free and don’t contain any dairy, eggs, seafood, or processed ingredients.